How It All Began

 The Paper Mill Playhouse’s Education Department is created.

-The Wizard of Oz opens Paper Mill’s tenth season in the current theatre.
+The Wizard of Oz opens Paper Mill’s tenth season in the current theater.
 Academy Award nominee Rob Marshall (Chicago) makes his professional directing debut with a steller production of Chess.

 Future Tony Award winner and television star Kristin Chenoweth makes her professional debut in Animal Crackers in 1993.